 Russ: so in two weeks then my friend.

-Omal: it is a much more, warmer and sociable environment.
+Omal: okay, it is a much more warmer

 Russ: hi Tia.